 Centre Énergie Matériaux Télécommunications

-The INRS Énergie Matériaux Télécommunications (EMT) Research Centre wishes to fill a new tenure-track faculty position within the INRS-UQTR joint research unit (UMR), with high potential for knowledge and technology transfer to users, in the field of high-temperature electrochemistry for energy storage and/or conversion.
+The INRS Énergie Matériaux Télécommunications (EMT) Research Centre wishes to fill a new tenure-track faculty position within the INRS-UQTR joint research unit (UMR), with high potential for knowledge and technology transfer to users, in the development of new electrolytes for energy storage and/or conversion.

 INRS and UQTR have set up a joint research unit on the development of advanced materials and technologies for a low-carbon economy.
 UQTR is already strongly committed to the Electrification and Climate Change Plan (PECC) and has an international reputation and key infrastructure facilitating the energy transition.
 The work conducted at the Hydrogen Research Institute (IRH) and the Innovations Institute in Ecomaterials, Ecoproducts and Ecoenergies (I2E3) is a great example of this commitment.
 The INRS EMT Research Centre, on the other hand, with its distinguished professor-researchers, boasts a critical mass of scientists specializing in the development of advanced materials and green technologies, as well as world-class facilities, unique in Canada, such as the Advanced Laser Light Source (ALLS) Laboratory, the Laboratory of Micro and Nanofabrication (LMN), and a state-of-the-art facility dedicated to time-resolved transmission electron microscopy.

 Within the development of new electrolytes for energy storage and/or conversion, the targeted areas of expertise include (i) liquid and/or solid electrolytes for batteries (ii) molten salts for electrometallurgical processes, and (iii) electrolytes for fuel cells and high-temperature electrolyzers.